 Project 2: Students with disabilities in COVID-19: Parents’ perspective

 The COVID-19 pandemic forced most schools in the United States to an online learning format.
-This community-engaged design project is investigating how COVID-19 has impacted students with disabilities and their families.
+This community-engaged design project is investigating how COVID-19 has impacted students with disabilities and their families in the DC area.
 The research team is collecting information about student services, activities, and mental health from parents and caregivers of students with disabilities, through daily and weekly surveys and qualitative interviews.
+The team collaborated with stakeholders from Fairfax Special Education PTA, FREDLA, Georgetown, and Total Family Care Coalition.
+View their Spring 2021 NRT Retreat presentation slides here.

 Project 3: IMPACT-PD: Improving messaging between patients and their care team in Parkinson’s Disease